-Good cybersecurity practice is to minimise the amount of information stored on any mobile device.
+Good cyber security practice is to minimise the amount of information stored on any mobile device.
 This means only storing information that is completely essential for the employee to fulfil their role outside of the office environment.
 If at all possible try to encrypt any data stored on a mobile device.

-Protect your data on the move
+Protect Your Data on the Move

 Any time an employee is working from home the connection back to the business network should be using the internet.
 All data that is exchanged should be appropriately encrypted.

 Working from home definitely increases risks and even if you follow the most secure cyber security plan, there will still be security incidents.
-An incident management plan needs to be flexible in order to deal with a range of security incidents that could possibly occur.
+An incident management plan needs to be flexible in order to deal with a range of cyber security incidents that could possibly occur.
 The most effective way of managing a breach, is the ability to remotely disable any device that has been lost or stolen, or at least sever any connection to the corporate network.

-Investing in the best technology
+Investing in the Best Technology

 Even before the global pandemic, working from home was becoming more and more common place, so PC manufacturers, such as HP, have been introducing helpful features in their products.
 For example, the new Zbook Firefly laptop comes with a built in integrated privacy screen called HP SureView.
 This display reduces up to 95% of visible light when viewed at an angle, which protects your company data against visual hacking.

-Another security feature that HP provide is HP Sure Start, which is self-healing BIOS protection.
+Another security feature that HP provides is HP Sure Start, which is self-healing BIOS protection.
 In the event of a malware attack on the BIOS, HP Sure Start automatically detects the change, notifies the user and IT, and restores the most recent good version of the BIOS.
 With HP Sure Start your devices will be ‘self-healing’ and constantly monitoring for threats.
 This provides you and your employees working from home peace of mind that they are working securely.

 Within the Zbook range there is also a technology called HP Tamper Lock, which detects and alerts users if their PC chassis has been physically opened or tampered with, meaning that if you have left your mobile device unsupervised, you can be confident it has remained secure.

-to find out more on the HP Firefly range click here
+To find out more on the HP Firefly range click here

 Virtual Private Networks (VPNs) are a secure way for users to access the companies IT resources, email and file services etc. An encrypted network connection is created by a VPN and it authenticates the user and device as well as encrypting data that it is in transit between the user and the services they are accessing.
 It’s important that your VPN is fully patched; you may require additional licenses, increasing capacity and bandwidth may be necessary.